e271828e/Flight.jl/docs/notes/design/framework_design.md

   which the crossing occurred.
 Cost: one guard evaluation per event per step.
 Fully compatible with fixed-step real-time execution.
 - **Tier 2 (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters (mechanics in §11.4).
-Available in offline runs regardless of stepping mode; degrades gracefully to Tier 1 in real-time mode rather than blowing the frame budget.
+Runs identically in every execution mode (v0.21): under real-time pacing the localization cost is absorbed as pacer debt like any other expensive frame (§11.7) — detection policy never depends on pacing, as the §11.7 invariant requires.
+(The v0.1 degrade-to-Tier-1-under-pacing idea is retired: it would move `t*` and diverge paced from unpaced trajectories.)

 This gives step-boundary logic *well-defined semantics*: the transition is defined by the crossing; detection resolution is an execution-policy detail.

-Guards may be **boolean predicates** (checked for becoming true at step boundaries) or continuous sign-crossing functions.
-Tier 1 handles both; Tier 2 localization requires the continuous form.
+A guard defines a **condition**: a boolean predicate, or the sign of a continuous function with **positive = condition holds** (normative, v0.21;
+holding = `g ≥ 0`).
+An event fires when its condition transitions from not-holding to holding — edge semantics, uniform across both forms, with the baseline bookkeeping stated in §11.6; the opposite crossing direction is declared as a second event with the negated guard (stall entry/exit as a pair).
+Tier 1 handles both forms; Tier 2 localization requires the continuous form.
 This matters in practice: most transitions in FlightPhysics mix input predicates with state thresholds (e.g. the piston engine's `starting → running` fires on `ω > ω_idle && fuel_available`).